sejaldharpale-svg/-SejalDharpale/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/sejaldharpale-svg/SejalDharpale](https://github.com/sejaldharpale-svg/SejalDharpale)

-- 💬 Ask me about **Networking ,IT Support & Troubleshooting,Ethical HAcking Basics**
+- 💬 Ask me about **Networking ,IT Support & Troubleshooting,Ethical Hacking Basics**

 - 📫 How to reach me **sejaldharpale@gmail.com**